Shear Wall Aspect Ratio Check: Tall Wall Design per SDPWS 4.3.3

 Design considerations (excerpt)

-h/b = 2.5 exceeds SDPWS Table 4.3.3 limit of 2:1 for unblocked panels.
+h/b = 2.5 exceeds SDPWS 2021 Table 4.3.3 limit of 2:1 for unblocked wood structural panels.
 Tall narrow walls are flexible—more drift, less effective as cantilever.
-Factor 1.25 − 0.125(h/b) = 0.9375 reduces capacity.
-Adding width (b) or using blocked construction avoids reduction.
-Common where openings (window, door) limit wall width.
+Here both §4.3.3.2 (WSP = 1.25 − 0.125(h/b)) and §4.3.5.5.1 Exception 1 (2b/h) matter; StructSuite uses the more restrictive of the two on Vn/2.0, not the product of both.
+Adding width (b) or blocked construction can remove or soften reductions.
+Narrow segments beside openings are where this dual check most often governs.

 1,800 lb for 10×4 ft wall = 450 plf unit shear.
 Moderate wind zones (Risk Cat II) often govern over seismic for single-story.
 In SDC D+, seismic may control—check both when both apply.